Adhesives / Parameter Guide

 What it is: how long the adhesive remains usable for bonding after application.

-Practical meaning: fast production changes, part delays, or wrong adhesive choice can all create bonding problems even when the pattern itself looks acceptable.
+Practical meaning: part delays, wrong adhesive selection, or production timing changes can cause bonding problems even when the pattern looks acceptable.

 Viscosity Effect